CCNA Exam Practice Question with Answer 1

 options

 Routers take the default route when no other routers are available in the routing table.
 Since a route for the given address is available in the routing table, the router will not use the default route.
-Hence, the option A will be incorrect.
+Hence, option A will be incorrect.

-This tutorial is part of the tutorial series "Understanding route types in the routing table.".
+This tutorial is part of the tutorial series "Routing Table Updating Methods and Route Types".
 Other parts of this series are the following.

-Chapter 1 The show IP route command on Routers
+Chapter 1 The show ip route command on Routers

-Chapter 2 Routing table updating methods
+Chapter 2 Routing Table Updating Methods

-Chapter 3 Directly connected routes and Local routes
+Chapter 3 Directly Connected Routes and Local Routes

 Chapter 4 Static and Floating Static Routes Explained

-Chapter 5 Static and Dynamic routes in the routing table
+Chapter 5 Static and Dynamic routes in the Routing table

 Chapter 6 Default Route in the Routing Table